sonumagnus/Blog/content/blog/seventh-post.md

 ---
-title: How To Get Master in Coding To Code A Practical Guide For Beginners
+title: How To Master Web Dev Faster Within 6 Months
-description: How to access the zone of optimal mental performance that boosts productivity by 500%
-slug: seventh-post
+description: Managers ask it.
+Developers hate it.
+Know why that is and what you should be asking instead
 img: blog-2.jpg
 categories:
+ - mobile
- - how to
+ - top list
 authors: stoner
 ---

 # practice things are here